 Cysts are skin blemishes generally equal to or larger than pimples and feel like fluid-filled, soft bumps beneath the skin.

-Well, like other forms of acne , several basic causes can be attributed, namely – high density of acne causing bacteria on the skin (P-acne bacteria), overly active sebum glands and excess of dead skin-cells within hair follicles.
-However, cystic acne causes go deeper than those mentioned above.
+Well, like other forms of acne, several basic cystic acne causes can be attributed, namely – high density of acne causing bacteria on the skin (P-acne bacteria), overly active sebum glands and excess of dead skin-cells within hair follicles.
+However, the causes go deeper than those mentioned above.

 Inflamed acne blemishes occur when the wall of the follicle burst, causing infected material to leak into the deep skin layers, the dermis.
 Ruptures occuring near the epidermis layer (surface layer) are minor.
 However, deeper ruptures in the follicle structure result in more severe lesions.
 Nodules are the result when infected material seeps into adjoining follicles.